teebaumcrypto/simulate_new_contracts/README.md

 Current questions:
 1. how to get max tx amount, iterate 90% 50% 30% 20% 10% 9%...
 5% 4.5% ...
 3% 2.9%..

---> is this fast enough?
+Answer: Test 50%, 20%, 10% 5%...
+0.01% Takes around 3seconds -> prob can be optimized?

 6.Iterate through 10 blocks
-6.1. execute swap for fixed amount of tokens -> get balance after -> Tax Buy 6.2. sell these tokens to the pool -> get balance after of pool -> Tax Sell
+- execute swap for fixed amount of tokens -> get balance after -> Tax Buy
+- sell these tokens to the pool -> get balance after of pool -> Tax Sell

 foundry link: